bvssvni/oup/README.md

 ##Oup Module

 The 'oup' keyword is preserved for the root module.
-This is the only module public available that starts with a large capital.
+This is the only module public available that starts with a small capital.
 It contains all the standard functions for Oup.

-You can drop the 'oup.', unless you declare your own modules with same names.
-The evaluator searches for the functions in following order:

-    previous declared
-    parent expressions
-    oup modules
-    oup files in folder

 Oup modules are named after verbs:

     oup.Convert     // Convert between data types.
     oup.Calc        // Numbers, PI and stuff.
-    oup.Export
     oup.Group       // Combine collections.
-    oup.Import
-    oup.Sort
+    oup.Sort        // Sort stuff.
-    oup.Simulate

 ##Casting